Third Way

 Third Way social-democratic interpreter Anthony Giddens has said that the Third Way rejects the state socialist conception of socialism and instead accepts the conception of socialism as conceived of by Anthony Crosland as an ethical doctrine that views social democratic governments as having achieved a viable ethical socialism by removing the unjust elements of capitalism by providing social welfare and other policies and that contemporary socialism has outgrown the Marxist claim for the need of the abolition of capitalism as a mode of production.
 In 2009, Blair publicly declared support for a "new capitalism".

 Policies supported by self-described Third Way supporters vary by region, political circumstances, and ideological leanings.
 Third Way advocates generally support public-private partnerships, a commitment to fiscal conservatism, combining equality of opportunity with personal responsibility, improving human and social capital, and protection of the environment.
 But even in pursuit of these ends, Third Way advocates differ in their policies, owing to conflicting priorities.
 Anthony Giddens, for example – believing that society should be more inclusive to the elderly – called for abolishing the retirement age so people could exit the workforce whenever they have saved enough; French president Emmanuel Macron did the exact opposite, raising the retirement age to balance the budget.
-The Bill Clinton administration, influenced by the works of the controversial political scientist Charles Murray, was less friendly to the welfare state than Tony Blair.
+The Bill Clinton administration, being highly influenced by the works of the controversial political scientist Charles Murray, was less friendly to the welfare state than most Democratic party members.

-The Third Way has been criticised by other social democrats, as well as anarchists, communists, and in particular democratic socialists as a betrayal of left-wing values, with some political scientists and analysts characterising the Third Way as an effectively neoliberal movement.
+The Third Way has been criticised by mainstream democrats, as well as anarchists, communists, and in particular democratic socialists as a betrayal of left-wing values, with some political scientists and analysts characterising the Third Way as an effectively neoliberal movement.
 It has also been criticised by conservatives, nationalists, classical liberals, and libertarians who advocate for laissez-faire capitalism.